 Macalester College departments or other organizational units may connect their own servers to the campus network only under the conditions enumerated below.

-- First and foremost, all uses of Macalester College technology resources require adherence to both the Responsible Use and Disruptive Network Devices Policies.
+- First and foremost, all uses of Macalester College technology resources require adherence to both the Responsible Use and Unauthorized Network Devices Policies.

 - An understanding of the purpose and importance of the server will be clarified in two ways: